DiligentGraphics/DiligentSamples/Tutorials/Tutorial26_StateCache/readme.md

 # Tutorial26 - Render State Cache

-This tutorial demonstrates how to use the render state cache to save pipeline states created at run time and load them when the application starts next time.
-It also demonstrates hot shader reloading.
+This tutorial expands the path tracing technique implemented in previous tutorial and demonstrates how to use the render state cache to save pipeline states created at run time and load them when the application starts next time.

 [Tutorial 25](https://github.com/DiligentGraphics/DiligentSamples/tree/master/Tutorials/Tutorial25_StatePackager) shows
 how to package pipeline states off-line during the build process.
 This tutorial demonstrates an alternative approach, where